marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 `marian/examples/training-basics` folder.
 We will soon update our WMT Transformer examples to use SentencePiece.

-## Building Marian with SentencePiece Support
+## Building Marian with SentencePiece support

 Since version 1.7.0, Marian has built-in support for SentencePiece, but this needs to be enabled at compile-time.
 We decided to make the compilation of SentencePiece optional as SentencePiece has a number of dependencies - especially Google's Protobuf - that are potentially non-trivial to install.

-Following the the SentencePiece Readme, we list a couple of packages you would need to install for a coule of Ubuntu versions:
+Following the SentencePiece Readme, we list a couple of packages you would need to install for a couple of Ubuntu versions:

 On Ubuntu 14.04 LTS (Trusty Tahr):